Data Science, B.Sc. Major

 Permission to repeat a course or a direct equivalent is not required.
 To take a course that is listed as "mutually exclusive" (see course descriptions) with a previously completed course requires a registration override.
 Please contact the Faculty of Science General Office prior to registration.

 Science students are subject to the University of Manitoba regulations (see General Academic Regulations, Repeating a Course) and the Faculty of Science degree regulations regarding eligibility to repeat a course.
 See below for information on Limited Access.

 Repeating a course will not result in the removal of the first attempt and grade in that course from the student’s record.
 The course will appear on the transcript as many times as it has been repeated.
 The grade in all attempts of a course will be calculated as part of the student's GPA.

-There is a limit on the number of ‘F’ grades permitted in any degree.
+There is a limit on the number of "F" grades permitted in the 4-year Major and Honours programs.
 All courses with "F" grades that are repeated count towards the limit of "F" grades permitted in a Science degree.
-See Academic Assessment and B.Sc.
+See B.Sc.
 Major and B.Sc.
 Honours Academic Regulations.

 Students who wish to repeat a course for which they have obtained a grade of "C" or better are encouraged to discuss their choice to do so with a Science Academic Advisor prior to registration.